Pyrole-2002/OG_Vault/Competitive Programming/Graphs/Spanning Trees/Prim's Algorithm.md

-- Given a weighted undirected graph $G$ with $V$ vertices and $E$ edges, we will find a spanning tree of this graph which connects all vertices and has the least sum of weights of all edges.
+- Given a weighted undirected [[Graphs Representation|graph]] $G$ with $V$ vertices and $E$ edges, we will find a spanning tree of this graph which connects all vertices and has the least sum of weights of all edges.
 A spanning tree is a set of edges such that any vertex can reach any other by exactly one simple path.
 The spanning tree with the least weight is called a Minimum Spanning Tree.
 ![[Pasted image 20240703014427.png]]![[Pasted image 20240703014433.png]]
 - Any spanning tree consists of $V-1$ edges.
 - The MST is built gradually by adding edges one at a time.
 At first the tree consists only of a single arbitrary vertex.